kyawthetsein/knowledge_agent_demo/README.md

 - Uses Groq's Mixtral-8x7b model for question answering
 - Handles rate limiting and batch processing
 - Tracks and displays source URLs for answers
+- Provides an interactive Gradio interface for user interaction with the knowledge agent.
+- The Gradio interface allows users to input questions and receive answers from the knowledge agent in real-time.

 ## Setup